mariFelix/Bioinfo-Toolbox/README.md

 ## INTRODUCTION

-This script is used to get the gc content pattern (% GC) of a sequence.
+This script is used to get the gc content pattern (% GC) in bedgraph of a sequence.
 The input file must contain the postion along the sequence and the corresponding base (A, T, G or C) one position per line.
+The chromosome name is hard coded but in can be changed.

 ## HOW TO USE IT